industrial-asset-hub/asset-link-sdk/docs/observability.md

 ### Observability Webserver

-The asset link also starts a web server that contains a REST API for observability reasons.
+The Asset Link also starts a web server that contains a REST API for observability reasons.
 The web server is enabled
 for the **GoReleaser** builds by default and the following endpoints are currently available